MileHacker Logo

 Currency & Payments

 The official currency in Poland is the Polish Złoty (PLN).
 Credit and debit cards are widely accepted in hotels, larger restaurants, and shops, especially in tourist areas like Krupówki.
-It is wise to carry some cash for smaller transactions, local markets, or in more remote areas.
+You should carry some cash for smaller transactions, local markets, or in more remote areas.

 Payment Options